ICSC’s MASTER PROGRAM IN EUROPE

 CRS 559 Principles in Creative Problem Solving

 This course overviews research and development in the study of Creative Problem Solving (CPS) and includes practical application that is appropriate for students in a variety of contexts and disciplines.
-The course focuses on developing creative potential and on learning to use CPS.
+The course focuses on developing creative potential and on learning to use CPS individually and with groups.
 It emphasizes the application of the CPS framework and tools on challenges, goals, and opportunities that people face in their personal and professional lives.

 CRS 610 Facilitation of Group Problem Solving